- Associations

 - Parents of minors

-He was released in September 2023, having fully served his sentence as determined by the court.
+Released in the summer of 2024, having fully served the sentence imposed by the court.